 You setup a script to do the following:

-Connects to your database and downloads any parcels that have been scanned in today.
+Connects to your database and downloads details of any parcels that have been scanned in today.

-Connects to the eDesk API.
-It creates a new ticket thread (Create Thread call).
+Connects to the eDesk API and creates a new ticket thread (Create Thread call).

 Connects to the eDesk API and then creates a new message within that new ticket thread (Create Message call).